 The timing of the increasing references to Christianity might seem puzzling.
-Northern and western Europe, after all, is the most secularized region on earth.
-Religious practice declined earlier and more precipitously in mainly Protestant countries, where only about 5% of the nominally or sociologically Christian population are regular church-goers.
-More recently, church-going has been declining sharply in Catholic countries as well and is approaching similarly low levels (Kaufmann et al 2012).
+Northern and Western Europe, after all, is the most secularized region on earth.
+Religious practice declined earlier and more precipitously in mainly Protestant countries, where only about 5 per cent of the nominally or sociologically Christian population regularly attend church.
+More recently, church attendance has been declining sharply in Catholic countries as well and is approaching similarly low levels (Kaufmann, Goujon, and Skirbekk 2012).
 For this part of Europe, classical secularization theory not only describes a drastic and unparalleled decline in religious practice.
-As José Casanova (2006:66) has emphasized, it also informs the self-understanding of many Europeans, who equate modernity with secularity and see religiosity per se as backward.
+As José Casanova (2006, 66) has emphasized, it also informs the self-understanding of many Europeans, who equate modernity with secularity and see religiosity per se as backward.

 From a substantively Christian point of view, this distinctive trajectory of secularization can be seen as constituting a religious and civilizational crisis.
-For Cardinal Joseph Ratzinger, ramm web.pdf.
+For Cardinal Joseph Ratzinger, for example, speaking in 2005, just before he became Pope Benedict XVI, contemporary European culture represented the absolutely most radical contradiction not only of Christianity, but of the religious and moral traditions of humanity ....
+The attempt, carried to the extreme, to manage human affairs disdaining God completely leads us increasingly to the edge of the abyss, to man's ever greater isolation from reality.

-23 http://derstandard.at/2000046302618/Hofer-plakatiert-So-wahr-mir-Gott-helfe http://www.profil.at/home/die-fpoe-retterin-abendlandes-bricht-parteitraditionen-242690; http://derstandard.at/1240550598731/Kirchenrat-und-Islamische-Glaubensgemeinschaft-Kritik-an-FPOe-Slogan-Abendland-in-Christenhand.
-The current party program endorses a "European world view" based on "Cultural Christendom": https://www.fpoe.at/fileadmin/user_upload/www.fpoe.at/dokumente/2015/2011_graz_parteiprog for example, speaking in 2005, just before he became Pope Benedict XVI, contemporary European culture represented "the absolutely most radical contradiction not only of Christianity, but of the religious and moral traditions of humanity....
-The attempt, carried to the extreme, to manage human affairs disdaining God completely leads us increasingly to the edge of the abyss, to man's ever greater isolation from reality."
-The real "clash of cultures" is not between religions or civilizations; it is "between the radical emancipation of man from God" on the one hand and the "great religious cultures" on the other (Ratzginer 2005).
-As Pope, Benedict established an office dedicated to fostering a "new evangelization," focused specifically on historically Christian areas that have "almost completely abandoned the Christian religion."
+The real "clash of cultures" is not between religions or civilizations; it is "between the radical emancipation of man from God" on the one hand and the "great religious cultures" on the other hand (Ratzinger 2005).
+As Pope, Benedict established an office dedicated to fostering a "new evangelization", focused specifically on historically Christian areas that have "almost completely abandoned the Christian religion".

-The Christianity invoked by the national populists of northern and western Europe, however, is not a substantive Christianity; it is a "secularized Christianity-as-culture" (Mouritsen 2006: 77), a civilizational and identitarian "Christianism."
+The Christianity invoked by the national populists of Northern and Western Europe, however, is not a substantive Christianity; it is a "secularized Christianity-as-culture" (Mouritsen 2006, 77), a civilizational and identitarian "Christianism".
 It is a matter of belonging rather than believing, a way of defining "us" in relation to "them" (Roy 2016b).
-27 Crudely put, if "they" are Muslim, then "we" must in some sense be Christian.
-But that does not mean that http://w2.vatican.va/content/benedict-xvi/en/apost_letters/documents/hf_benevi apl 20100921 ubicumque-et-semper.html.
+Crudely put, if "they" are Muslim, then "we" must, in some sense, be Christian.
+But that does not mean that "we" must be religious.
+It is precisely the ongoing erosion of Christianity as doctrine, organization, and ritual that makes it easy to invoke Christianity as a cultural and civilizational identity, characterized by putatively shared values that have little or nothing to do with religious belief or practice.
+As Europe becomes more secular, paradoxically, it is more easily represented as (culturally and civilizationally) Christian (Beckford 1994, 167).